-FiftyOne Basics¶
+FiftyOne Basics#

 This page provides a brief overview of FiftyOne’s basic concepts.

-represent your data and manipulate it through the Python library and the
+The Dataset class is the core data structure in FiftyOne, allowing you to represent your data and manipulate it through the Python library and the FiftyOne App.

 FiftyOne Datasets allow you to easily load, modify, visualize, and evaluate your data along with any related labels (classifications, detections, etc).
 They provide a consistent interface for loading images, videos, annotations, and model predictions into a format that can be visualized in the FiftyOne App, synced with your annotation source, and shared with others.

-you to easily search and sort your samples.
-You can use FiftyOne to identify
+If you have your own collection of data, loading it as a Dataset will allow you to easily search and sort your samples.
+You can use FiftyOne to identify unique samples as well as possible mistakes in your labels.

 Note

-, it is assigned a unique ID that can be used to retrieve the sample
+Datasets are ordered collections of samples.
+When a Sample is added to a Dataset, it is assigned a unique ID that can be used to retrieve the sample from the dataset.

 Name: test-dataset